 Come Volunteer with Us!

 COAR and the Center for Community Engagement (CCE) offer several opportunities to volunteer with local community organizations.
-For a broader list of volunteer opportunities this fall, visit our CCE volunteer website.
+For a broader list of volunteer opportunities, visit our CCE volunteer website.

 Our programs are student-led and depend on dedicated UMW volunteers for their success.
 Programs only run during the semester and when class is in session; programs do not operate over school breaks or exam weeks.

-If you have questions about the programs, please contact the COAR Council Leader listed below each program, email us at coarumw@gmail.com, or join the program on MyUMW.
+If you have questions about the programs, please contact the COAR Council Leader listed below each program or email us at coarumw@gmail.com.

 Accessibility